Berkey vs Brita Water Filters

 5 Alternatives to Buying a Water Filter

-Note that each of these methods for filtering water without a water filter will not get you the same results of using a water filter – they will just help to remove some of the contaminants in your water.
+Note that each of these methods for filtering water without a water filter will not get you the same results as using a water filter – they will just help to remove some of the contaminants in your water.

-- Boil your water – bring your water to a rolling boil for 1 minute, then let cool and use.
+- Boil your water – bring your water to a rolling boil for 1 minute, then let it cool and use.

 - Water tablets – such as sodium dichloroisocyanurate, chlorine dioxide, iodine, tetraglycine hydroperiodide

 - Let it sit out – set a glass of water out on the counter (or outside) for 24 hours and the chlorine will evaporate.

 - Activated charcoal – can absorb and store toxic compounds, smells, and germs while reducing fluoride and heavy metals.
 However, it doesn’t appear to be very effective at removing bacteria, viruses, or hard water minerals.